-Coning during pregnancy or coning of the belly during pregnancy is when you see a ridge or bulge popping out down the midline of your belly, typically when doing an exercise in correctly or an exercise that puts too much stress on the abdominals and should be avoided (see the image below for a visual).
+Coning during pregnancy or coning of the belly during pregnancy. is when you see a ridge or bulge popping out down the midline of your belly.
+This typically occurs when doing an exercise incorrectly or an exercise that puts too much stress on the abdominals and should be avoided (see the image below for a visual).
 You can also see coning after baby if there is any abdominal separation (diastasis recti).
-Don’t fret – I have some great tips for you below so keep reading…and join my Knocked-Up Fitness Membership for even more!
+Don’t fret!!
+I have some great tips for you below so keep reading… and join my Prenatal + Postnatal Membership for more!

 - 1) You need to be sure your deep core muscles are activated properly.